open/close all folders

 - In One Piece, Hiruluk keeps his fatal illness secret from Chopper.
 After getting Shoo the Dog, though, Chopper learns the truth by listening to Hiruluk and Kureha.

-- In Naruto, Itachi had a fatal illness which he barely controlled via medication, and likely would have won his final battle if he hadn't succumbed to it mid-fight.
+- Itachi had a fatal illness which he barely controlled via medication, and likely would have won his final battle if he hadn't succumbed to it mid-fight.
 Later, we find out Itachi wasn't aiming to kill Sasuke anyway.

 - Kimimaro attempted this trope, refusing to reveal his growing illness for fear that he would lose value in Orochimaru's eyes.
 Kabuto and Orochimaru saw through this and he ended up bed-ridden before the invasion of Konoha.